emanoj1/emanoj1.github.io/about.md

 title: About
 permalink: /about/
 ---
+👋

-Hey there :wave: I’m Manoj Kumar, currently based in Sydney, Australia.
+Hey there!
+I’m Manoj Kumar, currently based in Sydney, Australia.
 Nice to meet you!

 ### Coder